Patient Rights and Responsibilities

 - To receive information about financial assistance.

 - To have immediate family members, a reciprocal beneficiary, or guardian receive this information on your behalf if you consent, or if you are incompetent or unable to understand.

 - To provide full information about your illness to the best of your ability, including past illnesses, hospitalizations, medications, and changes in your condition so that we can provide the right care for you.

-- To provide us with complete personal information, including family and/or other personal contacts who may receive information about you, and current insurance coverage.
+- To provide us with complete personal information, including family contacts and current insurance coverage.

-- To help your Doctor and Nurse assess you pain.
+- To help your doctor and nurse assess your pain.